kalxas/rasdaman/doc/main/04_ql-guide.rst

-   values; however, during any eventual further processing of the target MDD as part of an **update** or **insert** statement, cell values listed in the null value set of the pertaining MDD definition will be interpreted as null.
+   values; however, during any eventual further processing of the target MDD as part of an **update** or **insert** statement, cell values listed in the null value set of the pertaining MDD definition will be interpreted as null and will not overwrite persistent non-null values.

 **Choice of Null Value**

-If an operation computes a null value for some cell, then thenull value effectively assigned is determined from the MDD's type definition.
+If an operation computes a null value for some cell, then the null value effectively assigned is determined from the MDD's type definition.

 If the overall MDD whose cell is to be set has exactly one null value,